SYRACUSE, NY CAR ACCIDENT ATTORNEY

 Protecting Your Case

-It is vital that victims not immediately give a statement to the insurance companies after a wreck.
+It is vital that victims not immediately give a statement to the insurance companies after a wreck in Syracuse.
 Often, insurance adjusters are fishing for evidence that shows you are to blame for the accident—at least partially.
 They will then use this information to reduce the amount of compensation they offer.